 Creating New Pages

 In order to maintain the visual and content integrity of the web site and ensure Union is always putting its "best face" forward, the creation of additional or new web pages within the site is subject to approval by the Office of Communication and Marketing.
+If you require a new page in the CMS, please submit a Project Request.

 In creating content, please keep in mind that web pages should not be used as "content archives," nor should they duplicate information that is already accessible on other parts of www.union.edu.
 For example, do not include a list of events on your web page; instead, add events to the central campus calendar and use your web site to link to that information if necessary.